November 11, 2025

 Real, positive testimonials and reviews convey a message of trust and expertise to users.
 This also improves the chance of a user submitting an enquiry or making a conversion, as they will trust the product or service more.

-Make sure blogs are citing other trustworthy sites that back up any claims you make.
-Otherwise, the content will be considered less trustworthy.
+Make sure blogs are citing other trustworthy sites that back up any claims you make via links, as this connection will be seen by SERPs as a sign of trustworthiness and expertise.

 The first thing a user wants to know when they land on a website homepage is “what do they do?”
 It should be very easy to find out what your business or website does, in layman’s terms, on the homepage.

 A structured, professional website will always look more trustworthy than an unstructured, spammy mess.
-Consider using white spaces, headings, subheadings, and spacing out content.
+Consider using white spaces, headings, subheadings, clear CTAs, and well-spaced content.
 This is especially true for mobile versions of webpages.

 Becoming active on social media and linking to these channels from the website shows users that you are a real, active business.

 Update your Google Business Profile and try to actively get reviews.
-Google Reviews help Google and users understand whether a business is genuinely helpful to their clients / customers.
+Google Reviews help Google and users understand whether a business is genuinely helpful to their clients and customers.

 If you think your business falls under YMYL niches, get help from our expert SEO content writers at Wildcat Digital.
 We have experience writing for a wide range of YMYL niches, including healthcare, finance, education, eCommerce and more.
 Get in touch today to begin increasing leads and conversions through improved search rankings, organic traffic, and a better overall user experience.